 The Square Club Art Gallery is based in the heart of Clifton.
 We are proud to showcase the work of local artists on a regular, monthly basis.
-The Square has been graced by some fantastic art over the years and we are currently exhibiting paintings by Georgie Webster, come in and see what she has to display at any time.
+The Square has been graced by some fantastic art over the years and we are currently exhibiting paintings by Lee Ellis, come in and see what she has to display at any time.

 Jessie Woodward’s Art is brilliantly fun and unusual.
 Her experimentation of luminous paint and glitter brings youth and Vibrancy to our Square Club.
 Her artwork provokes a visual energetic joy and pleasure, the response to her paintings is where her fascination with abstract expressionism roots from.
 The paintings don’t even have a title as Jessie believes giving them names would create a preconception and distort the onlooker’s original impression of a piece.
 The dynamic range of materials, tools and techniques make these paintings so unique.
 Such as scratching into the paint, drawing with charcoal, graphite, layers of paint, more mark making, more paint, more fluorescent paint, more glitter etc, the list is endless.
 Come to our Square Club, July 18th from 5 pm to chat to her and view the beautiful pieces scattered around our club with some complimentary prosecco and nibbles.
 They will be for Sale until the end of July.

 June 2019 – July 2019 | Georgie Webster